-- A. "Hearing Officer" means a designee of the Mental Health or Juvenile Division of the court, and includes attorneys appointed to conduct Capacity hearings (see local rule 8.5.6, above) or professional staff from the Office of the Counselor in Mental Health who are appointed as hearing officers as referenced in Welfare and Institutions Code section 5334, subdivision (c). - B. "Facility" means any public or private facility under contract to provide services paid by County Mental Health, or any hospital licensed to provide acute care inpatient psychiatric treatment. - C. "Minor" means: any person who is age 14 through 17 years of age who is not emancipated. - D. "Responsible person" means a parent, guardian, or other person having custody of the minor. - E. "Patient Advocate" means the designated Title IX patient rights advocate who will assure that minors are informed of their right to pre-admission hearings and assure that minors who waive the right to a hearing have done so freely, voluntary and intelligently. - F. "Work day(s)" means judicial days (or a day when the court is open). - G. "Public facility" means any facility owned or operated by the State of California or the County of San Diego. - H. "Professional person" means a psychiatrist, psychologist, social worker with a masters degree, licensed marriage, family and child counselor, or registered nurse.
-(Adopted 7/1/2006; Rev. 1/1/2010; Rev. 1/1/2011)
+- A. "Hearing Officer" means a designee of the Mental Health or Juvenile Division of the court, and includes attorneys appointed to conduct Capacity hearings (see local rule 8.5.6, above) or professional staff from the Office of the Counselor in Mental Health who are appointed as hearing officers as referenced in Welfare and Institutions Code section 5334, subdivision (c). - B. "Facility" means any public or private facility under contract to provide services paid by County Mental Health, or any hospital licensed to provide acute care inpatient psychiatric treatment. - C. "Minor" means: any person who is age 14 through 17 years of age who is not emancipated. - D. "Responsible person" means a parent, guardian, or other person having custody of the minor. - E. "Minor's Counsel" means a licensed attorney who will assure that minors are informed of their right to preadmission hearings, assures that minors who waive the right to a hearing have done so freely, voluntary and intelligently, and represents the minor at any hearings conducted under this chapter. - F. "Work day(s)" means judicial days (or a day when the court is open). - G. "Public facility" means any facility owned or operated by the State of California or the County of San Diego. - H. "Professional person" means a psychiatrist, psychologist, social worker with a masters degree, licensed marriage, family and child counselor, or registered nurse.
+(Adopted 7/1/2006; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2014)